TylerTemp/SaintsField/README.md

 Directly using on list/array will apply to every direct element of the list

-Unlike NaughtyAttributes, `SaintsField` does not need a `Nested` attribute to work on list/array's element.
+Unlike NaughtyAttributes, `SaintsField` does not need a `AllowNesting` attribute to work on nested element.

 ```csharp
 public class ArrayLabelExample : MonoBehaviour